 It may also be necessary to make sure that there is a supply of water – if there was one it may have been disconnected – and electricity for power tools, possibly using a temporary meter box depending upon the condition of any existing wiring.

-Anything that can be salvaged and reused should be removed and stored somewhere safe, or sold on to a salvage yard if not required for the project.
+A house renovation often involves certain elements which can be salvaged and reused.
+These items should be removed and stored somewhere safe, or sold on to a salvage yard.

-If demolition works are extensive, it might be possible to sell the salvage rights in which case some of the removal work may be undertaken by the reclamation yard — saving time and effort and potentially raising some cash, too.
+Sometimes it is possible to sell the salvage rights of large-scale demolition projects in which case some of the removal work may be undertaken by the reclamation yard — saving time and effort and potentially raising some cash, too.

 - replacing lime with cement in pointing or render